-Cervical Screening Awareness Week is an annual event running from 11th to 17th June 2018.
+Cervical Screening Awareness Week is an annual event which will run from 10th to 16th June 2019.
 The week aims to highlight the importance of regular cervical screening for women’s health.

 Cervical cancer is the most common form of cancer in women under 35 with two women in the UK per day dying from the disease.
 Regular cervical screening appointments can prevent up to 75% of instances of cervical cancer, saving 5000 lives per year.
 Despite this, many women are reluctant to have this test done with a quarter of women not responding to their screening invitation.
 Cervical Screening Awareness Week is organised by the charity Jo’s trust, a charity dedicated to women affected by cervical cancer or abnormalities.

 Cervical Screening Awareness week aims to encourage all women to have regular cervical screening as well as to provide information and reassurance around any fears or embarrassment that women may have concerning taking the test.

 During the week there will be information stands at GP surgeries, workplaces and sports centres, fundraising events and a social media campaign where women are urged to tell their stories relating to cervical cancer and cervical screening.

 More information about Cervical Screening Awareness Week and information about cervical cancer and cervical screening itself can be found on the Jo’s Trust website www.jostrust.org.uk or from your local GP’s office.